 As much of 50% of a lab’s energy use is in ‘plug-in’ equipment.
 Using colour coded stickers to inform all lab users of what items can be switched off directly after use, at the end of the day or should not be switched off at all.
 Compiling a check list for equipment that should be switched off at the end of the day in all labs can help to remind users and place energy savings at the forefront of lab activities.
 Alternatively using outlet timers can switch equipment off automatically.

 Sharing equipment with other labs is another way to make a large impact on your energy bills.
 This can also help to reduce waste, as often a lab already has a piece of equipment you might need for an experiment, sharing this can help to save money and resources.
 It also then encourages lab users from different areas to work together and share knowledge as well.
 This can result in other interesting discoveries and should not be discounted.

-Simple acts such as switching florescent light bulbs to LED bulbs can reduce your energy use.
+Switching from florescent light bulbs to LED bulbs can also reduce your energy use.
 LED lights have a longer lifespan and do not consume as much energy.
 This can be especially effective in operational growth cabinets for biological experiments.
 Putting lights on sensors (either time or motion) can also help impact a lab’s overall energy bill as people can often forget to turn them off when leaving a room unoccupied.

-Contact building and estates if you want a detailed run down of your lab’s energy use.
+Contact firstname.lastname@example.org in Building and Estates if you want a detailed run down of your lab’s energy use.